 This pass will allow you to enjoy tractor pulled wagon rides to our picking fields, use of our children’s play area and the chance to sit in our shaded area and relax while enjoying the farm fresh air in our 1800s homestead area.
 For more information please visit our Admission & Hours page.

-If you are interested in purchasing pre-picked Strawberries please visit our Farm Market Online Store page.
+If you are interested in purchasing pre-picked Strawberries in season please visit our Farm Market Online Store page.
 Please know that unless we are open for curbside pickup or U-pick, the store will be empty.

 Choose your Strawberries carefully.
 Leave the stem attached to the berry.
 Your Strawberries should be a bright red color.
 The redder, the better!
 Berries that are orange or slightly green are not ripe.
 Avoid picking fruits that are bruised, damaged or moldy.
 Strawberries do not ripen after being removed from the plant.
 The size of a strawberry does not affect how sweet the fruit will taste.